 The following programmes are part of the DBT initiative:

 - National Child Labour Project

 - LPG subsidy

-The modified version of DBTL scheme introduced was implemented in 54 districts in 11 states including all in Kerala starting November 15, 2014, whereby LPG consumers who have not yet availed the benefit will be able to get cash subsidy amount transferred into their accounts to buy Liquefied Petroleum Gas (LPG) cylinders at market price.
+The modified version of the DBTL scheme introduced was implemented in 54 districts in 11 states including all in Kerala starting November 15, 2014, whereby LPG consumers who have not yet availed the benefit will be able to get a cash subsidy amount transferred into their accounts to buy Liquefied Petroleum Gas (LPG) cylinders at market price.

 About 74 Schemes of 17 ministries of the central government were under DBT by 31 May 2016.
-As DBT implemented in December 2017 in 400 schemes from 46 ministries.
+DBT implemented in December 2017 in 400 schemes from 46 ministries.